"French boxing is a bold, unpredictable, and sparkling game full of romantic illuminations."

 This is a beautiful quote from a French professional boxer, who played the sport from 1911 to 1920 and took part in 25 professional fights.
 We would all love to have access to the joy that savate gave André Dumas!

-This French-born kind of boxing is much less known in the UK than its counterpart, British boxing.
+This French-born kind of boxing is much less known in Canada compared to other forms of boxing like British boxing.
 This is also the case of most other boxing styles, such as the martial arts of karate, judo, viet vo dao, ju-jitsu, and aikido...

-In any case, UK boxers may be interested in learning how to box in the savate style, for French boxing is a sport that we think is very worth knowing.
+In any case, Canadian boxers may be interested in learning how to box in the savate style, for French boxing is a sport that we think is very worth knowing.

 Guide to French Boxing